ljw1004/csharpspec/csharp/classes.md

 It is a compile-time error for the same modifier to appear multiple times in a class declaration.

 The `new` modifier is permitted on nested classes.
-It specifies that the class hides an inherited member by the same name, as described in §10.3.4.
+It specifies that the class hides an inherited member by the same name, as described in [The new modifier](classes.md#the-new-modifier).
 It is a compile-time error for the `new` modifier to appear on a class declaration that is not a nested class declaration.

 The `public`, `protected`, `internal`, and `private` modifiers control the accessibility of the class.
-Depending on the context in which the class declaration occurs, some of these modifiers may not be permitted (§3.5.1).
+Depending on the context in which the class declaration occurs, some of these modifiers may not be permitted ([Declared accessibility](basic-concepts.md#declared-accessibility)).

 The `abstract`, `sealed` and `static` modifiers are discussed in the following sections.